 Friday the 13th was the last time I stepped foot in a grocery store to stock up on essentials.
 I don’t know what the stores look like here now, but I’ve seen posts of empty shelves every where on social media.
 The panic buying is surreal to me!
 I’ve never experienced anything like it.
 Even 10 days ago, the toilet paper shelves were already bare in most stores.

 I did try to get enough food and soap to get us by for a couple of weeks or so.
-However, I miss fresh fruits and vegetables.
-I love that I can still eat them without stepping foot in any grocery store to purchase them, with the help of companies participating in food delivery!
+However, I can not stock up on fresh fruits and vegetables, which being on a plant-based diet, makes up the majority of my food.
+Luckily, with the help of businesses participating in grocery delivery, I can still eat them without stepping foot in any grocery store to purchase them!

 Walmart delivers groceries, you guys!